Shankarpalli: Transportation

-Shankarpalli is well connected and provides the people of this town and the nearby villages with access to many transportation facilities.
+Shankarpally is well connected and provides the people of this town and the nearby villages with access to many transportation facilities.
 There is a railway station of South Central Railway of Indian Railways.
 Many passenger as well as super fast expresses, intercity expresses are operated in this line.
 This town has significantly developed road connectivity.
 Telangana State Road Transport Corporation a state owned corporation operates buses between Mehdipatnam-Shankarpally, Sangareddy-Shankarpally, Vikarabad-Shankarpally, Chevella-Shankarpally, Mominpet-Shankarpally among the many other lines.
 The state highway also passes through this town.